ManuelZ/Open3D-PointNet2-Docker/README.md

 sudo docker run --gpus all -it --rm tensorflow/tensorflow:latest-gpu \
  python -c "import tensorflow as tf; print(tf.reduce_sum(tf.random.normal([1000, 1000])))"

-# Run docker with GUI cappabilities and GPU
+# Run docker with GUI cappabilities and GPU and mapping of a directory

 sudo docker run \
  --gpus all \